 The effectiveness of the support and interventions and their impact on the child's progress will be reviewed each term.
 The review process, led by the class teacher, will include an evaluation of the impact and quality of the support and intervention and the views of the child and their parents.
 This review will then feed back into the analysis of the child's needs.
-The class teacher, with support from the SENCO where needed, will revise the support in light of the child's progress and development, deciding on any changes to the support and outcomes in consultation with the parent and child.
+The class teacher, with support from the SENDCO where needed, will revise the support in light of the child's progress and development, deciding on any changes to the support and outcomes in consultation with the parent and child.

-The school can request specialist involvement, regardless of whether a child is on the SEN Record, for advice regarding early identification and effective support.
+The school can request specialist involvement, regardless of whether a child is on the SEND Record, for advice regarding early identification and effective support.
 The school will consider involving specialists, where, for example, a child continues to make less than expected progress, despite additional provision targeted at their area of need.
 Parents will always be involved in any decision to involve specialists along with the child's teacher and in appropriate cases, the child themself.
-It is the SENCO's role to contact any specialists and ensure that what was discussed or agreed is recorded, shared and understood by parents and staff who teach and support the child.
+It is the SENDCO's role to contact any specialists and ensure that what was discussed or agreed is recorded, shared and understood by parents and staff who teach and support the child.

-Examples of specialists that can be accessed by the school:
+Examples of specialists that can be accessed by the school

-- Local Authority Educational Psychologists - School Nurse
+- LA Educational Psychologists

+- School Nurse

-- Local Authority Specialist Teaching Service:
+- LA Specialist Teaching Service

-- Visual Impairment Team
+- VI team

-- Hearing Impairment Team
+- HI Team

 - Learning Support Team

 - Autism Outreach

-- Early Years SEN Inclusion Team
+- Early Years SEND Inclusion Team

 - Advisory Teacher for Supporting Pupils with Physical Difficulties

 - Speech and Language therapists

-- · Occupational therapists and physiotherapists
+- Occupational therapists and physiotherapists

-- Referral by Educational Psychologist or School Nurse to the Child and Adolescent Mental Health Services (CAMHS).
+- Referral by EP or School Nurse to the Child and Adolescent Mental Health Services (CAMHS)

-In some cases, there is a charge for accessing specialist agency support, funding for which comes the school's notional SEN budget and will be monitored by the SENCo's and headteacher.
-Where pupils have an EHC plan or Statement of SEN, the school will work in close partnership with any specialist named.
+In some cases, there is a charge for accessing specialist agency support; funding for which comes the school's notional SEND budget and will be monitored by the SENDCO's and Head teacher.
+Where pupils are made subject to an EHCP, the school will work in close partnership with any specialist named.

-9. THE LA SEN SUPPORT PLAN AND EDUCATIONAL HEALTH AND CARE PLAN PROCESS
+THE LA SEND SUPPORT PLAN AND EDUCATIONAL HEALTH AND CARE PLAN PROCESS:

-Where the special educational provision required to meet the child's needs cannot reasonably be provided from within the resources normally available, the school in consultation with parents, will consider requesting an LA SEN Support Plan or EHC plan integrated assessment from the Local Authority.
-Very few children at SEN Support will require an LA SEN Support Plan.
-To inform this decision, the SENCO will have close regard to the Local Authority's criteria for funding through an LA SEN Support Plan or for an EHC Plan.
-This can be found on the Leicestershire Local Offer website (see link on school website) along with information on the EHC Plan integrated assessment process.
-This will be shared in full with parents, to ensure they are confident and clear about what the process and how they will be involved in it.
+Where the special educational provision required to meet the child's needs cannot reasonably be provided from within the resources normally available, the school in consultation with parents, will consider requesting a EHC plan integrated assessment from the Local Authority.
+Very few children at SEND Support will require an EHC Plan.
+To inform this decision, the SENDCO will have close regard to the Local Authority's criteria for funding through an EHC Plan.
+This can be found on the Leicestershire Local Offer web site (see link on School web site) along with information on the EHC plan integrated assessment process.
+This will be shared in full with parents to ensure they are confident and clear about what the process and how they will be involved in it.

-10. SUPPORTING PUPILS AT SCHOOL WITH MEDICAL CONDITIONS
+SUPPORTING PUPILS AT SCHOOL WITH MEDICAL CONDITIONS